junxit/us-congress-bills-119/bill.md

 - **(b)** *Importation and exportation* Section 1010(b) of the Controlled Substances Import and Export Act (21 U.S.C.
 960(b)) is amended—
   - **(1)** in paragraph (1)(F), by inserting “or a fentanyl-related substance” after “any analogue of N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] propanamide”; and
   - **(2)** in paragraph (2)(F), by inserting “or a fentanyl-related substance” after “any analogue of N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] propanamide”.
-- **(c)** *Definition of fentanyl-Related substance* Section 102 of the Controlled Substances Act (21 U.S.C.
+- **(c)** *Definition of fentanyl-related substance* Section 102 of the Controlled Substances Act (21 U.S.C.
 802) is amended by adding at the end the following:
   > - **(60)** The term fentanyl-related substance has the meaning given the term in subsection (e)(2) of schedule I of section 202(c).

 ## § 7.
 Applicability; other matters

-- **(a)** *In general* Irrespective of the date on which the rules required by section 4 are finalized, the amendments made by this Act apply beginning as of the date of enactment of this Act.
+- **(a)** *In general* Irrespective of the date on which the rules required by section 5 are finalized, the amendments made by this Act apply beginning as of the date of enactment of this Act.
-- **(b)** *Rule of construction* Nothing in the amendments made by this Act may be construed as evidence that, in applying sections 401(b)(1) and 1010(b) of the Controlled Substances Act (21 U.S.C.
-841(b)(1), 960(b)) with respect to conduct occurring before the date of the enactment of this Act, a fentanyl-related substance (as defined by such amendments) is not an analogue of N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] propanamide.
+- **(b)** *Rule of construction* Nothing in the amendments made by this Act may be construed as evidence that, in applying sections 401(b)(1) of the Controlled Substances Act (21 U.S.C.
+841(b)(1)) and 1010(b) of the Controlled Substances Import and Export Act (21 U.S.C.
+960(b)) with respect to conduct occurring before the date of the enactment of this Act, a fentanyl-related substance (as defined by such amendments) is not an analogue of N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] propanamide.
 - **(c)** *Sense of Congress* Congress agrees with the interpretation of the Controlled Substances Act (21 U.S.C.
 801 et seq.) in United States v.
 McCray, 346 F. Supp.
 3d 363 (W.D.N.Y.
 2018).